Ice hockey in Russia: History

 In 1908, representatives of Russian ice hockey received an invitation to visit Paris to discuss the possibility of uniting hockey fans, along with France, Great Britain, Switzerland, Belgium, and Germany.
-In 1908, the First Congress of the International Ice Hockey Federation was formed without Russia.The Russian Hockey Federation was added to the Ligue Internationale de Hockey sur Glace (LIHG) (as the IIHF was known then) in 1911.
+On 15 May 1908, the First Congress of the International Ice Hockey Federation was formed without Russia and Germany.

+The Russian Hockey Federation was added to the Ligue Internationale de Hockey sur Glace (LIHG) (as the IIHF was known then) on 12 February 1911, as the seventh member.

-The USSR ice hockey championship began to be played in 1946.
+The USSR ice hockey championship began to be played out in 1946.
 At first, the All-Union hockey section was organizing the championships.
-Since 1959, the organization has become known as the USSR Hockey Federation, which united the hockey with the ball and hockey with the puck.
-In 1967, the Federation was divided into the Federation of Ice Hockey (USSR) and the USSR Ice Hockey Federation.
-Hockey in Russia was engaged in the Federation of Hockey RSFSR, formed in 1959.
-The Federation of Hockey of the RSFSR / Russia (FHR) was established in 1991.
-In 1992, the FHR became the successor to the USSR Hockey Federation.
-Vladimir Petrov was elected president of the FHR.
-In 1994, Petrov was removed from the post of president, Valentin Sych was elected the new president.
+Since 1 July 1959, the organization has become known as the USSR Hockey Federation, which has united the leadership of hockey with the ball and hockey with the puck.
+On 17 October 1967, the Federation was divided into the Federation of Ice Hockey (USSR) and the USSR Ice Hockey Federation.

+Nominally hockey in Russia was engaged in the Federation of Hockey Russian SFSR, formed in 1959.
+The Federation of Hockey of the Russian SFSR / Russia (FHR) was established on 12 November 1991.
+On 19 January 1992, the FHR officially became the successor to the USSR Hockey Federation.

+On 22 May 1992, former Soviet player Vladimir Petrov was elected president of the FHR.
+On 8 April 1994, Petrov was removed from the post of president, Valentin Sych was elected the new president.
 On 21 April 1997, the president of FHR, Valentin Sych was killed.
 On 30 May 1997, Alexander Steblin was elected the new president.
-In 2006, Steblin resigned, Vladislav Tretiak was elected president of the FHR.
+On 21 April 2006, Steblin resigned, and former legendary Soviet goaltender three-time Olympic champion Vladislav Tretiak was elected president of the FHR.

-After the 2022 Russian invasion of Ukraine, the International Ice Hockey Federation suspended Russia from all levels of competition.

-Domestic league
+Domestic leagues

+On 26 March 2009, at the joint meeting of the clubs of the Kontinental Hockey League (KHL), the Russian Hockey Federation and the leadership of the KHL, the Youth Hockey League.

+On 23 March 2010, at the joint meeting of the clubs of the Higher League, the leadership of the Russian Hockey Federation and the Kontinental Hockey League created the Higher Hockey League.

+On 21 August 2015, at an extraordinary conference of the FHR, decisions were made on changes in the structure of the management of the Federation.
+Instead of the FHR Council and the executive committee of the FHR, the Federation Board was established.
+Arkady Rotenberg was elected chairman of the board.

-Ice hockey was popularized by Canadians introduced to the Soviet Union in 1932.
+Ice hockey was further popularized by Canadians introduced to the Soviet Union in 1932.

-Anatoly Tarasov is considered the father of Soviet ice hockey.
 During the Soviet Union period the Soviet Championship League was the premier ice hockey league.
 After the fall of communism it was followed by the Russian Superleague and then the Kontinental Hockey League.

-On 26 March 2009, at the joint meeting of the clubs of the Kontinental Hockey League (KHL), the Russian Hockey Federation and the leadership of the KHL, the Youth Hockey League.
-On 21 August 2015, instead of the FHR Council and the executive committee of the FHR, the Federation Board was established.
-Arkady Rotenberg was elected chairman of the board.
+Anatoly Tarasov is considered the father of Russian ice hockey.